-22. Standards and interpretations issued but not yet effective^a
+22. Standards issued but not yet effective^a

-A number of new standards and amendments to standards are effective for annual periods beginning after 1 January 2015 and earlier application is permitted; however, the Fund has not early applied the following new or amended standards in preparing these financial statements.
-The two new standards potentially relevant to the Fund are discussed below.
-The Fund does not plan to adopt these standards early.
+A number of new standards and amendments to standards are effective for annual periods beginning after 1 January 2016 and earlier application is permitted; however, the Fund has not early applied these new or amended standards in preparing these financial statements.
+The one new standard potentially relevant to the Fund is IFRS 9 Financial Instruments, which is discussed below.

-New or amended standards Possible impact on financial statements IFRS 9 Financial Instruments IFRS 9, published in July 2014, replaces the existing guidance in IAS 39 Financial Instruments: Recognition and Measurement.
-IFRS 9 includes revised guidance on the classification and measurement of financial instruments, a new expected credit loss model for calculating impairment on financial assets, and new general hedge accounting requirements.
+IFRS 9, published in July 2014, replaces the existing guidance in IAS 39 Financial Instruments: Recognition and Measurement.
+IFRS 9 includes revised guidance on the classification and measurement of financial instruments, a new expected credit loss model for calculating impairment on financial assets and new general hedge accounting requirements.
 It also carries forward the guidance on recognition and derecognition of financial instruments from IAS 39.
 IFRS 9 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
-Based on the initial assessment, this standard is not expected to have a material impact on the Fund.
-This is because the financial instruments currently measured at FVTPL will continue to be measured at FVTPL under IFRS 9 and those currently measured at amortised cost will continue to be measured at amortised cost under IFRS 9.
-Investment Entities: Applying the Consolidation Exception (Amendments to IFRS 10, IFRS 12 and IAS 28).
-These amendments, inter alia, clarify that an investment entity may provide investment-related services to third parties - even if those activities are substantial to the entity - as long as the entity continues to meet the definition of an investment entity.
-The amendments are effective for annual periods beginning on or after 1 January 2016.
-Based on the initial assessment, these amendments are not expected to have a material impact on the Fund.
-This is because the Fund does not have any subsidiaries.